 What will an autosomal DNA test tell you?

 An autosomal DNA test will put you into a matching DNA database and give you a list of genetic relatives who could be related on any ancestral line.
+Ancestry’s DNA database is the largest and can a high likelihood of matches.
 It will also give you a biogeographical ancestry or ‘ethnicity’ estimate.
+Living DNA has partnered with various academic projects giving it excellent biogeographical accuracy for the UK as well as some other areas.
+MyHeritage also has a strong European and Jewish database.

 How do autosomal DNA tests work?